RiccardoTonioloDev/Shurikode/README.md

 Shurikode is a 2-dimensional code standard to encapsulate numbers from 0 to 255.

-The encoding of shurikode codes is the following:
+The encoding of shurikode codes is as it follows:

 <img src="./docs_images/Shurikode_encoding.png" alt="Shurikode encoding strategy" width="300">